 Coin loan business

 Celsius has ca 106’000+ users.
-These users are storing their crypto assets into the custodial Celsius wallets – Celsius has access to these assets.
+These users store their crypto assets into the custodial Celsius wallets – Celsius has access to these assets.

 Celsius is then taking these assets from the wallets, pooling them together, and lending them to the institutional investors.
 These institutional investors are borrowing the crypto assets either for trading or for hedging their portfolios.
 There are ca 200+ institutional investors, which are borrowing from Celsius.

 Some of the institutional borrowers (traders) are interested in the volatility of the assets.
-They borrower assets, they sell them and they buy them back at the lower rate.
-They return the assets to the lender plus they pay as well the interest.
+They borrower assets, they sell them, and they repurchase them at a lower rate.
+They return the assets to the lender, plus they pay the interest as well.

 Celsius earns 6%-15% interest (APR) from the institutional investors and gives from this 80% to its users.
 Celsius keeps the other 20% of the interest as a service fee.
-This translates to a 1.2% – 3% service fee from the funds borrowed, which is a little bit higher than on other crypto lending platforms.
+This translates to a 1.2% – 3% service fee from the funds borrowed, which is slightly higher than on other crypto lending platforms.

-This business model does not mean, that the lenders (the platform users) are receiving a 6% – 15% interest payment per year because most of the time the funds are not lent out.
+This business model does not mean that the lenders (the platform users) receive a 6% – 15% interest payment per year because, most of the time, the funds are not lent out.
 This interest is paid only for the time when the funds are lent out.

-This business model looks like a prime-brokerage business in traditional finance, which serves mainly the institutional traders/hedge funds.
+This business model looks like a prime-brokerage business in traditional finance, where it serves mainly the institutional traders/hedge funds.
 However, it is a prime brokerage business, where the retail investors are investing their funds.

 Dollar loan business

-Celsius is using the re-hypothecation – user collateral assets are not locked into the smart contracts or the hardware vaults, but they are “recycled” – Celsius lends the collateral out and earns additional interest on this.
+Celsius uses the re-hypothecation – user collateral assets are not locked into the smart contracts or the hardware vaults, but they are “recycled” – Celsius lends the collateral out and earns additional interest on this.